Poyo-SSB/tetrio-bot-docs/README.md

 ## Bot application process

-Running a bot on a user account is a violation of TETR.IO's [community rules](https://tetr.io/about/rules/) and may result in your account being terminated.
+Running a bot on a user account is a violation of TETR.IO's [community rules](https://tetr.io/about/rules/) and *will* result in your account being terminated.
 To run a bot, **you must acquire a bot account** ([e.g.](https://ch.tetr.io/u/5f9751f462f608df7f976f9e)).
 To get one, message osk on Discord with a short outline of your bot's intended functionality (or email them, but they do not check emails as frequently). osk's contact info can be found [here](https://osk.sh/).

 ## What can bots do?